 On August 5, 2021, however, Royal Farms notified St. Michael's that the rally had been canceled.
-(FAC at ¶ 19.)
+(Id. at ¶ 14.)
 It provided no explanation for this development and told St. Michael's to contact Defendant Shea for additional information.
 (Id.)
-Royal Farms did not want to cancel this contract; the only reason it did so is because the City of Baltimore, as the owner of the property, forced Royal Farms to cancel it.
-(See id. at ¶ 20; see also email from Teresa Waters to James Shea dated August 4, 2021, attached as Exhibit 3.)

 On August 6, 2021, St. Michael's CEO, Michael Voris, spoke with Defendant James Shea regarding the cancellation of the November 16 rally.
-(Id. at ¶ 21.)
+(Id. at ¶ 15.)
 Shea told Mr. Voris that his office received reports that St. Michael's had "ties to the January 6 [2021] riot" at the Capitol building in Washington, D.C.
 (Id.)
 Mr. Voris immediately told Shea that this was categorically false and asked for the source of any such reports.
 (Id.)
 Shea responded that he had not found any such reports himself, but that unspecified "people" had told him such reports were "widely available on the internet."
 (Id.)
 Such reports are not "widely available."
-(Id. at ¶ 22.)
+(Id.)
 In fact, no one has ever accused St. Michael's of being involved in any capacity with the January 6 riot.
-(Id.)
+(Id. at ¶ 16.)
 No one could reasonably come to the conclusion that such reports existed, and no one ever told Shea that such reports existed.
 (Id.)

 After Mr. Voris explained to Shea how this allegation was completely false, Shea changed his tune.
-He then claimed that his office conducted a risk assessment and determined that St. Michael's Media posed a "risk of violence," including potential property damage, and a threat to safety at the MECU Pavilion while the USCCB's Fall General Assembly was going on.
-(Id. at ¶ 23.)
+He then claimed that his office conducted a risk assessment and determined that St. Michael's Media posed a "risk of violence," including potential property damage, and a threat to safety at the

+MECU Pavilion while the USCCB's Fall General Assembly was going on.
+(Id. at ¶ 17.)
 He then explained that he had exercised his authority to instruct Royal Farms to cancel its contract with St. Michael's.
 (Id.)
 He also mentioned that the proximity of the MECU Pavilion to high-scale properties in Maryland was a factor in deciding to cancel the rally.
 (Id.)
 Mr. Voris asked Shea for any evidence of reports about St. Michael's involvement in the January 6 riot, but Shea refused to provide any such evidence.
-(Id. at ¶ 24.)
+(Id. at ¶ 18.)
 Mr. Voris told Shea that St. Michael's had safely held a rally for the same purpose and in the same circumstances in 2018.
 Shea only responded "well, a lot has changed in three years."
-(Id. at ¶ 25.)
+(Id. at ¶ 19.)
 The Constitution has not changed in those intervening years.

 Shea has close ties to the USCCB.
-(Id. at ¶ 26.)
+(Id. at ¶ 20.)
 Mr. Voris asked Shea during this call whether anyone from or related to the USCCB had asked him to cancel the November 16 rally.
 (Id.)
 Shea responded: "I can neither confirm nor deny that."
 (Id.)
 Shea did not offer any accommodations to St. Michael's.
-(Id. at ¶ 27.)
+(Id. at ¶ 21.)
 Shea repeatedly stated during this call that he had the authority to decide to cancel St. Michael's contract with Royal Farms, and that he did in fact exercise this authority to cancel the contract.
-(Id. at ¶ 28.)
+(Id. at ¶ 22.)
 After this conversation, St. Michael's continued to attempt to resolve its dispute with Defendants informally, concluding with a demand letter it sent on August 27, 2021, giving Defendants until September 3, 2021, to allow the rally to go forward.
-(Id. at ¶ 29.)
+(Id. at ¶ 23.)
 Defendants ignored this demand.
-(Id. at ¶ 30.)
+(Id. at ¶ 24.)